Oran-123/Olympian-Quiz/README.md

 ## Requirments

-* Mobile first design, which is responsive on all larger screens
+* Mobile-first design, which is responsive on all larger screens
 * The design uses a colour scheme which is easy to view
-* Before any user starts the quiz check if they understand the rules
+* Before any user starts the quiz, check if they understand the rules
-* After each question is answered the user is provided with feedback in the form of a visual que which highlights if they answered the question correctly
+* After each question is answered, the user is provided with feedback in the form of a visual que which highlights if they responded to the question correctly
 * The user is deducted 5 seconds for every incorrect answer they select
 * The user is provided with a result at the end of their quiz
 * Social media accounts can be accessed via the footer of the site

 ## Expectations

-* I expect to be able to see a result of how I did in the quiz
+* I expect to be able to see the result of how I did on the quiz
 * I expect the site to be easy to navigate
-* I expect to find information laid out in a logical and clear manner
+* I expect to find information laid out in a logical and straightforward manner
-* I expect the quiz to include logic to negative mark me for submitting wrong answers
+* I expect the quiz to include logic to negatively mark me for submitting wrong answers
-* I expect that the site scales correctly on different size screens
+* I expect that the site scales correctly on the different size screen

 # Design Choices